Documenting the American South Logo

 JAMES B. GARDNER:

 I was just wondering if you'd like to comment on your role in the Dixon-Yates controversy, which I believe came before and then during your first years on the Joint Committee on Atomic Energy?
 To what extent did your leadership in the Senate debate on the Dixon-Yates contract, another provision of the Atomic Energy Act, what role do you think that played in your getting this appointment?
-The appointment came in late 1954, after the mid-term elections, but actually before the Democrats regained control of Congress in '54.
+The appointment came in late 1954, after the midterm elections, but actually before the Democrats regained control of Congress in '54.

 ALBERT GORE:

 I'm not sure that that had any particular bearing on my assignment to the committee.
 My leadership in that fight was more or less a happenstance—and yet I don't suppose it was either, because I was so full of the TVA issue, so wrapped up into the enthusiasm and support of the Tennessee Valley Authority and my opposition to the private power industry in America, and the many attempts to destroy TVA and to grab portions of the Authority.
-So when the Dixon-Yates issue came along it was not necessary for me to do a great deal of detailed study and research, because as I say I was full of it.
-I remember when I kicked off the national fight about Dixon-Yates.
-Late one afternoon I rose in the Senate without expecting to speak for very long, without any text, without any plan to make a full-dress debate.
+So when the Dixon-Yates issue came along it was not necessary for me to do a great deal of detailed study and research, because as I say, I was full of it.

 Page 26

-But my enthusiasm grew as I listened to the melody of my voice [laughter] and as others joined in.
+But my enthusiasm grew as I listened to the melody of my voice [Laughter] and as others joined in.
 I remember one of the most enjoyable exchanges in my whole career in the Senate was with Senator Hubert H. Humphrey on this.
-To make a long story short, that speech terminated some seven hours later [laughter].
-And when it was terminated Dixon-Yates was a national issue.
+To make a long story short, that speech terminated some seven hours later.
+[Laughter] And when it was terminated Dixon-Yates was a national issue.
 Later I often cited that as an example of the power of debate and free speech on the floor of the United States Senate.
 I galvanized that issue by one speech into a national issue.
 It also touched off the longest continuous filibuster in the history of the Senate.
 I would have to review all the details.
 I think it was as a part of this battle that I brought passage of the first nuclear power bill.
-I was free-wheeling [laughter] in those days, and swinging from the floor.
+I was freewheeling [Laughter] in those days, and swinging from the floor.

 JAMES B. GARDNER:

-Senator Kefauver, I understand, was also interested in the Joint Committee on Atomic Energy, and in fact inquired of Senator Lyndon B. Johnson if there might not be an opening on the Joint Committee in '54: that it would be a great help with his constituents, that it was a vital issue to Tennessee and was something he was also interested in.
+Senator Kefauver, I understand, was also interested in the Joint Committee on Atomic Energy, and in fact inquired of Senator Lyndon B. Johnson if there might not be an opening on the Joint Committee in '54, that it would be a great help with his constituents, that it was a vital issue to Tennessee and was something he was also interested in.
 Yet when the opening came up, Senator Johnson chose you over the senior senator from the state.
-What do you think was the reason this?
+What do you think was the reason for this?
 Was it simply a reflection of your own involvement and the concern of the Democrats to continue with perhaps the most prominent leader of the Dixon-Yates fight because the fight was not yet over—you continued it in the Joint Committee?
 What do you think was the reason?
 Did Kefauver get along well with Senator Johnson?

 ALBERT GORE: